Ullaakut/astronomer/README.md

 > _How can I contribute to this project?_

-If you have a strong math background, knowledge in statistics and analytics, or in general believe you could make the trust algorithm smarter, please contact me.
-I've always been terrible at these kinds of things so the current version is a lame attempt which begs for improvement.
+If you have a strong math background, knowledge in statistics and analytics, or in general believe you could make the trust algorithm smarter, please contact me, or at least feel free to open a feature request describing what algorithm you think would work better.

 If you are a software engineer or a web developer (or both), you could also participate in helping to build the next version of Astronomer: an API and a web application to let people scan whatever repositories they want for fake stars, and see previously generated reports through a web interface.
 It would make it easy for everyone to check whether or not a repository's stargazers are legit.